Idah Saidan Wa Sanah Jadidah

 2010 will be forever commemorated as the year Twitter matured from a cool but undecided teenager into a more confident and assertive young adult.
 While there’s still much room to mature and develop, Twitter’s new direction is crystallizing.
 With a new look, Dick Costolo as the new CEO, and an oversold new advertising platform, Twitter is growing into something not yet fully identifiable, but formidable nonetheless.

-Welcome to the (R)evolution, a new series that connects you to the people, trends, and ideas defining the future of business, marketing, and media.
+Welcome to the (R)evolution, a new series that connects you to the people, trends, and ideas defining the future of business, culture, and media.

 Brian Solis is a digital analyst, anthropologist, and also a futurist.
 In his work at Altimeter Group, Solis studies the effects of disruptive technology on business and society.
 He is an avid keynote speaker and award-winning author who is globally recognized as one of the most prominent thought leaders in digital transformation.

 His most recent book, What's the Future of Business: Changing the Way Businesses Create Experiences (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold in four distinct moments of truth.
 His previous book, The End of Business as Usual, explores the emergence of Generation-C, a new generation of customers and employees and how businesses must adapt to reach them.
 In 2009, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.